rowanam/rolling-stone-best-songs-quiz/README.md

 ![JavaScript linter](documentation/images/js-linter.png)

-- The script passed through [W3C CSS (Jigsaw) Validator](https://jigsaw.w3.org/css-validator/) with no significant errors
+- The script passed through [JSHint](https://jshint.com/) with no significant errors
-- There were many warnings, but the majority of these were related to syntax like "let" that are available in ES6
+- There were several warnings, but the majority of these were related to syntax like "let" that is available in ES6

 ### Lighthouse